NASA-SW-VnV/fret/caseStudies/LiftPlusCruise/LPC_instructions.md

 ## Prerequisites

-JKind engine to display realizable trace.
+z3 and the JKind engine which can compute realizable traces.
+See [Realizability Dependencies](../../fret-electron/docs/_media/exports/realizabilityManual.md).

 ## References